awesomefootnotes/awesome-footnotes/readme.txt

 The footnote will then appear at the bottom of your post/page.

 Or you can use a shortcode for where you want your footnotes to appear.
-The shortcode is "fme_show_footnotes".
+The shortcode is "awefoot_show_footnotes".
 The shortcode also accepts a parameter of the post id in format of 'post_id=1'.
 If not presented, the global \WP_Post object will be used.

 You can also use a PHP call in your templates or whatever you like by using the following:
-FME\Controllers\Footnotes_Formatter::show_footnotes( array( 'post_id' => 1 ) );
+AWEFOOT\Controllers\Footnotes_Formatter::show_footnotes( array( 'post_id' => 1 ) );
 Note: If you choose this way (above), you have to go to the plugin settings, and set "Do not autodisplay in posts" to true.

 Advanced Custom Fields (ACF) are also supported, if the ACF is installed you will see new setting in formatting page of the settings of the plugin.